Free Shipping Included

 There are many psychological ways to handle this kind of condition that might include seeing a professional therapist every once in a while.
 But what’s truly eye-catching and extraordinary is the essential tremor glove from us at Steadiwear.

-Our Steadi-One glove does not require a battery, and has a smart fluid that stiffens and works together with a counter-weight that moves in the opposite direction of your tremor.
+Our Steadi-Two glove does not require a battery, and has a smart fluid that stiffens and works together with a counter-weight that moves in the opposite direction of your tremor.
 It's a tremendous, alternative solution for essential tremor that will definitely help with the uncontrollable shaking.

 Technology has truly been by our side and has really helped mankind in many ways.
 Have faith in what science can do and hopefully we will live in a better non-toxic virus free world.